build-on-aws/content/posts/the-grad-project/index.md

 The first sequence of videos airing on Sept 19th will feature Ben Lewis, a Master’s student at the [Massachusetts Institute of Technology (MIT)](https://web.mit.edu/) and Jessy Han, a PhD student also from MIT, who will demonstrate their work at the [IDSS](https://idss.mit.edu/) (MIT’s Institute for Data, Systems and Society).
 Ben and Jessy’s work focuses on social justice and how data can be mined to unearth patterns that point to systemic racism.
 Knowledge gained from observing and analyzing this data then can be used to address these problems through proactive action.

-Register for their session [here](https://www.linkedin.com/events/exploringtext-to-sql-howcarnegi7100202154535071744/theater/)

->embed video of Ben/Jessy
+<iframe width="492" height="875" src="https://www.youtube.com/embed/vHfCu0due0g" title="Ben Jessie OD Promo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Register for their session [here](https://www.linkedin.com/events/howmitstudentsarecombatingracis7100201173629972481/theater/)
+Register for Ben and Jessy's session [here](https://www.linkedin.com/events/howmitstudentsarecombatingracis7100201173629972481/theater/)

 ## Skill up with CMU

 The second sequence, airing on Sept 26, will feature Zinuo (Vincent) Xu, a recently-graduated Master’s student from [Carnegie Mellon’s Heinz College](https://www.heinz.cmu.edu/).
-Vince was also one of our pioneering Cloud Club Captains, helping organize the world’s first Student Symposium at CMU while building a strong Cloud Club in his intitution.
+Vince was also one of our pioneering [Cloud Club Captains](https://s12d.com/cloud-clubs), helping organize the world’s first Student Symposium at CMU while building a strong Cloud Club in his intitution.
 Vince will discuss and demo his work creating a Large Language Model to build a way for a financial institution to query a database using natural language that is converted by the model to SQL.

 <iframe width="492" height="875" src="https://www.youtube.com/embed/kMVxu-3BkK4" title="Vince LI Promo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>